 But throughout 2004, McCann suffered from chest pain and shortness of breath that became debilitating at times.
 He ignored the pains for some time, until it became too much to cope with.
 He went into the hospital several times and had X-rays and CT scans to try to determine what was causing his chest pain.
 The doctors were able to explain to McCann that he was suffering from recurrent pleural effusions, buildup of liquid in the lungs, but the cause was unclear.
 In many cases, pleural effusions can be a symptom of or develop into more serious diseases, like lung cancer or mesothelioma.

 After several more rounds of testing, his doctors decided to perform a biopsy of his lung tissue to see if there were any malignant, cancerous cells causing these severe pleural effusions.
-After over a year of dealing with intensifying symptoms and waiting for answers, McCann and his loved ones learned he had malignant pleural mesothelioma in the spring of 2005.
+After over a year of dealing with intensifying symptoms and waiting for answers, McCann and his loved ones learned he was diagnosed with pleural mesothelioma in the spring of 2005.

 As they came to terms with his diagnosis, McCann realized he was likely exposed to asbestos back in the 1950s.
 While he was training for the Olympics, he briefly worked at an oil refinery in Oklahoma.
 Oil refineries are known for using asbestos, particularly in their equipment and products used to help maintain the machinery.
 Even though McCann only worked there for a few weeks, even brief, minimal exposure to asbestos is considered dangerous.

 Shortly after his diagnosis, McCann started with a standard first-line of treatment with combination chemotherapy.
 As he went through treatment, his family said he tried to remain active and keep up with workouts.
 He was an athlete through and through and believed exercise could potentially benefit him more than the treatment itself.